-The City's CEQA Significance Determination Thresholds establish solid waste generation thresholds for discretionary projects.
+The City's CEQA Significance Determination Thresholds establish solid waste generation thresholds for discretionary projects which act as criteria for the preparation of a WMP (City 2022c).
 Proposed projects that involve construction, demolition, and/or renovation that meet or exceed the thresholds described below are considered to have potentially significant solid waste impacts and require the preparation of a WMP.